 Set tSSP below the ambient temperature so that timer is available, Set t to a very long time so that it will not end before operator decide to end the boil.
 The counting direction should be up.
-Use the reset button (rSt) to reset the timer at any time tF=on, tSSP=50, tdIr=up, oAtE=on, t=5:00.
+Use the reset button (rSt) to reset the timer at any time tF=on, tSSP=50, tdlr=up, oAtE=on, t=5:00, FF=off

-2. Using it as an ON/OFF controller.
+B. Using it as an ON/OFF controller.

 This controller can also be used as an advanced ON/OFF controller.
 The AtSP is equivalent to the set temperature (SV).
 The outH is the power output when it is "On" phase.
-The Boil Output it is "off phase.
+The Boil Output it is "off" phase.
 If you set outH = 100, and Boil Output = 0, it will be the same as standard ON/OFF control with one-degree hysteresis band.
 However, this controller allows you to reduce the power of the ON phase so that overshot can be minimized.
 This is done by setting the outH to less than 100%.
 With a little tuning, you can easily optimize the outH so that the temperature overshot is controlled to be less than two degrees.
 You can also increase the Boil Output to more than zero for a more stable control.
 However, for most applications, leave the Boil Output at zero is sufficient unless the system has very slow response time and the heater is under powered.
-For application that has good liquid circulation and good response, the ON/OFF control can provide very good control.

-Example: AtSP=152, outH=30, Boil Output=0.
-It will hold the water between 152Fand 153F.
+Example: AtSP=173.0, outH=30, Boil Output=0.
+It will hold the wash between 173Fand 174F.